Pet Fed India: Delhi Pet Fed 2014

 The first-ever Pet Fed was hosted by Mydea Ventures Private Limited on 1 November 2014 at Dilli Haat, New Delhi, India, as a full-day festival for pets and pet lovers.
 It was organized by three 22-year-old entrepreneurs, Akshay Gupta, Aishwarya Tandon, and Ravdeep Anand.

 It showcased stalls by several Indian pet care brands, including but not restricted to, Choostix, Dogspot.in, PetSetGo, Heads Up For Tails, Pets Empire, and many others, and NGOs working for animal welfare like People For Animals.

 Pet Fed lasted a day and included several games, interactive sessions, workshops by dog trainers, a fashion show, and more.
 Around 5,000 people attended the event.
 This edition was hosted as a non-ticketed event and was open to all.

-As traditionally associated with dog shows, several pet parents participated in the fest with their dogs and enjoyed various activities and games organized for them.
+As traditionally associated with dog shows, several pet parents participated in the fest with their dogs and participated in various activities and games organized for them.

-Honourable Union Cabinet Minister for Women and Child Development and avid animal rights activist, Smt also graced the convention.
+Honourable Union Cabinet Minister for Women and Child Development and avid animal rights activist, Smt also was present at the convention.
 Maneka Gandhi.